 The black is just toooooo dark in here.
 I’ve been on a white painting mission lately, and I don’t see it ending anytime soon.

 I want new hardware on the bookshelf and the file cabinet.
+I like these crystal knobs.

 I really like the hardware on the desk so I’m leaving it.
 I bought that desk in college, and I love it.
 Kalen and my brother Stephen who’ve had to move it from my apartment to our Cincinnati house to this house are big fans, too, I’m sure of it.